xrybrsx/stock-profit-app/README.md

 ## Sample Data

-The application uses a script to genearte simulated stock price data:
+The application uses a script to generate simulated stock price data:
-- **Time Range**: 24-hour time window
+- **Time Range**: 3-month window (2025-01-01 to 2025-04-01)
+- **Data Format**: NDJSON stream (`3mo-prices.ndjson`), suitable for large datasets
-- **Data Points**: 86,400 price points (one per second)
+- **Data Volume**: Large (potentially multi-million points depending on granularity)
-- **Price Range**: Realistic fluctuations with random walk algorithm
+- **Price Range**: Realistic fluctuations with a random walk algorithm

 # Security

-- **API Key Guard**: Uses a simple API key guard on all `/api/profit` endpoints, which checks for a matching `X-API-Key` header.
-If `API_KEY` is not set on the server, requests are allowed only when `NODE_ENV !== 'production'`.
+- **API Key Guard (optional)**: If `API_KEY` is set on the server, cross-origin callers must send `X-API-Key`.
+Same-origin browser requests do not need a key.
+If `API_KEY` is not set, no key is required and protection relies on strict CORS and rate limiting.
-- **CORS**: In production, cross-origin is blocked unless `FRONTEND_URL` is set (then only that origin is allowed).
+- **CORS**: In production, only the origin in `FRONTEND_URL` is allowed.
+If `FRONTEND_URL` is not set, cross-origin requests are blocked (same-origin only).
 In development, `http://localhost:5173` is allowed.
+- **Rate limiting**: Global rate limiting is enabled (10 requests per 60 seconds per IP).
-- **Security Middleware**: Sets HTTP headers including a conservative CSP compatible with Highcharts, HSTS, X-Frame-Options and Referrer-Policy.
+- **Security Middleware**: Sends strict headers including a conservative Content-Security-Policy (compatible with Highcharts), HSTS, X-Frame-Options, and Referrer-Policy.

 # Testing